bplmaps/lmec-main-site/content/articles/april-maps.md

 Maps of "improvements" are a large area of cartographic interest, as are maps of public space and green areas.
 In fact, we did a whole [exhibit](https://collections.leventhalmap.org/exhibits/21) on green space in Boston a couple of years ago!
 [This map](https://collections.leventhalmap.org/search/commonwealth:4m90fd20h) of improvements made to Fairmount Park starting April of 1869 is colorful and beautifully lettered, showing the tree-lined avenues that go through the park as well as contour lines for the topography of the hills.

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:4m90fd21s/2201,342,1421,277/,1200/0/default.jpg" caption="" class="figure-center" >}}

+{{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:3f4633788/full/,1200/0/default.jpg" caption="" class="figure-right" >}}

+Another major 19th century collection of ours is the urban atlases that make up [Atlascope](https://atlascope.leventhalmap.org), a bunch of fire insurance and real estate atlases from the late 19th and early 20th centuries.
+[The plan of Rowes Wharf here](https://collections.leventhalmap.org/search/commonwealth:3f4633770) and the proposed changes to it